 Step 2: Fill Out A Permit Reservation Application And Rank Your Preferred Trailheads

-Trailhead With 1st Night’s Camp Location: In previous years, applicants could select trailhead locations on their own.
+Trailheads With 1st Night’s Camp Location: In previous years, applicants could select trailhead locations on their own.
 Now there are five static options.
 Hiking the JMT SOBO from Yosemite Valley will take you over Donahue Pass, which as of 2017, has an exit quota of 45 hikers per day.
-These five static options will all take you up and over Donahue pass and are subject to the 45 hikers a day quota.
+These five options will all take you up and over Donahue pass and are subject to the 45 hikers a day quota.

 - Happy Isles to Sunrise/Merced Lakes Pass Through